elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ### 4.1.
 Main

 ##### Main steps:
-To create a command line interface the argparse library is used.
-To run the program the user must define the FASTQ filename and the name of the ouputfile.
+To create a command-line interface the argparse library is used.
+To run the program the user must define the FASTQ filename and the name of the output file.
 All further commands are optional and the minimum quality is specified as 20.
-After the arguments of the user got passed to the run-function, following steps are conducted:
+After the arguments of the user got passed to the run-function, the following steps are conducted:

 - **Reading into a list**: after reading the file the lines are storaged into a list.